New Techniques for obtaining Schubert-type formulas for Hamiltonian manifolds: The Hamiltonian cone

 In this section, we give our first application of Theorem \ref{thm:main}.
 Here, we use the Hamiltonian cone to pick the closed equivariant two-forms and characterize which paths contribute to the formula.

-\begin{definition}\labell{hamcone} Let a torus $T$ act on a compact manifold $M$.
-The {\bf Hamiltonian cone} of $M$, $\Hh$, is the set of classes in $H_T^2(M;\R)$ which can be represented by an invariant symplectic form and moment map. \end{definition}
+\begin{definition}\labell{hamcone} Let a torus $T$ act on a manifold $M$.
+The {\bf Hamiltonian cone} is the set of classes $\Hh \subset H^2(M;\R)$ which can be represented by an invariant symplectic form that has a moment map. \end{definition}